55.6

 About Lowndes County, Alabama

-Income and health disparities
+Income inequality and health need urgent attention

 Score breakdown